mohammed-ayoub-javascript/filter-video/README.md

 # FilterVideo

-A Chrome extension that enhances control while watching videos, by providing customizable filters for videos on popular streaming platforms, applied using your chosen keyboard shortcut.
+A web extension that enhances your control while watching videos, by allowing you to apply customizable filters to videos on popular streaming platforms, using a keyboard shortcut of your choice.

-For now, only blur filter is supported, and only YouTube, Netflix, and Prime Video platforms are supported.
+Currently supports blur and opacity filters on YouTube, Netflix, and Prime Video platforms.

 ## Features

-- Video filter toggle with customizable keyboard shortcut
+- Video filters with customizable keyboard shortcut:
-- Adjustable intensity
+  - Blur filter with adjustable intensity
+  - Opacity filter with adjustable level
 - Support for multiple streaming platforms:
   - YouTube
   - Netflix